H4RP3RK/milestone3_rcn/README.md

 ******MY OWN NOTES - NOT PART OF FINAL README******

 ## Questions
+Signup.html
+- If user exists with email address, can you send error?
 Queries.html
 - Need to show RCN Lead Name rather than RCN Lead ID
 - How do I set up so tables link with each other?